Visas & Routes

 Law No. 61/2025 was published on 22 October 2025 and entered into force the following day.
 It amended Portugal's Foreigners Law, including Article 98 on family reunification.

-- The general rule now requires the sponsor to have held a valid residence permit for at least two years before family reunification.
+• The general rule now requires the sponsor to have held a valid residence permit for at least two years, and the family member must fall within Articles 99/100 and have cohabited with or depend on the sponsor.

 Primary source: Diario da Republica, Law No. 61/2025.
 AIMA public guidance should also be checked before filing because operational pages can lag statutory text.